cedrichan/wc2026board/README.md

 # World Cup 2026 Dashboard

 A live, read-only single-page application that displays the full state of the FIFA World Cup 2026 tournament on one page.
+Hosted on [wc2026board.xyz](https://wc2026board.xyz/)

 ## What it shows